bluelabsio/records-mover/records_mover/DRIVERS.md

    integration test to match.
 5. Add support for bulk import if the database supports it TODO
 5. Add support for bulk export if the database supports it TODO
+7. Add support for bulk import if the database supports it TODO
+   * `tests/integration/records/single_db/test_records_numeric.py`
+     needs to be modified to set the best loading records type for this database type - pick a type which can be loaded natively without using Pandas.
+8. Add support for bulk export if the database supports it TODO